I have never feared the woods

 B. Shipping – The Arts Council will not pay for the shipping of artwork to/from the exhibition or to a buyer.

-A. Print Media – The Arts Council will print 50, color postcards outlining the exhibition’s title, artist(s), dates, and any other information deemed fit by the Arts Council Marketing Team.
-The exhibitor must provide an image and text for the postcards no later than 2 weeks before exhibition open.
+A. Print Media – The Arts Council will print color postcards or flyers outlining the exhibition’s title, artist(s), dates, and any other information deemed fit by the Arts Council Marketing Team.
+The exhibitor must provide an image and text for the printed materials no later than 2 weeks before exhibition opening to qualify for printed promotion.

-B. Digital Media – The Arts Council will market the exhibition and its opening (if applicable) via Facebook, Instagram, and the organization’s online newsletter.
+B. Digital Media – The Arts Council will market the exhibition via Facebook, Instagram, and the organization’s online newsletter.

 C. Reproduction – The Arts Council reserves the right to take photographs of pieces and utilize them for publicity of the exhibition and/or the Gallery at any time.